normansolutions/normansolutions.github.io/content/Why I wrote a console app for accessing the iSAMS API.md

 ---

-Results are a JSON format text file, which can be used for Power Automate, Excel, Power BI, PowerShell Scripts, Database Importing or even another self-written program.
+Results are a JSON format text file, which can be used for Power Automate, Excel, PowerBI, PowerShell Scripts, Database Importing or even another self-written program.
 The advantage with a console app is that this can be very easily run via task scheduler (e.g. a nightly update of data etc)

 **Sample JSON Screen Shot _(albeit blurred out!)_**